latam-blockchain/website/latam/latam-token/latam-token-distribution/README.md

 description: Supply and release schedule
 ---

-# STAKE Token Distribution
+# LATAM Token Distribution

-The STAKE token has an initial circulating supply of 8,537,500.
-Additional STAKE tokens are minted as staking rewards \(15% of staked tokens\).
+The LATAM token has an initial circulating supply of 8,537,500.
+Additional LATAM tokens are minted as staking rewards \(15% of staked tokens\).

 ![](../../../.gitbook/assets/distrubution-chart.png)